Lawrence Nield

-In March 2013 Nield was appointed the Northern Territory Government Architect.
+In March 2013 Nield was appointed the Northern Territory Government Architect a position he held until 2018.
 In 2010 Lawrence Nield founded Studio Nield with his partner Andrea Nield in Sydney.

 He won the Australian Institute of Architects 2012 Gold Medal for Outstanding Achievement, and the French Republic's Order of Arts and Letters in 2007, and the 1997 Sir Zelman Cowen Award for Public Architecture, which he won with his design of the Sunshine Coast University Library.